d-lee-te/d-lee-te/README.md

 ## Hey there! ✨
 I'm David, and this is my github page!

-I'm a graduate from Georgia Tech with a B.A. in CS, and I've been a junior programmer for the past 4/5 years!
+I'm a graduate from Georgia Tech with a B.A. in CS.

 Specifically, I graduated with specializations (aka threads) in Devices and Intelligence.